 A minimum of N=5 points is necessary to pass the course.
-Passing the course by a single global examination The global evaluation consists on:

-- 1 A theoretical-practical examination in the date established by the Faculty of Sciences (P mark).
-The maximum score will be 10 points.
-It contributes to a 75% of the final mark. - 2 A practical examination in the laboratory (L mark).
-The maximum score will be 10 points.
-A minimum of 4 points is necessary to pass the course.
-It contributes to a 25% of the final mark.
-The final mark will be the greatest of N = 0.25 L + 0.75 P A minimum of N=5 points is necessary to pass the course.
-4. Methodology, learning tasks, syllabus and resources 4.1.
-Methodological overview The methodology followed in this course is oriented towards achievement of the learning objectives.
+4. Methodology, learning tasks, syllabus and resources

+4.1.
+Methodological overview

+The methodology followed in this course is oriented towards achievement of the learning objectives.
 A wide range of teaching and learning tasks are implemented, such as lectures and practice sessions.
 Lectures will be used to provide students with the basic knowledge required to face the problem solving and laboratory sessions.
 Participative problem-solving sessions and laboratory will be conveniently intertwined.

+4.2.
+Learning tasks

-4.2.Learning tasks The 5 ECTS course includes the following learning tasks: - Lectures (3.5 ECTS: 35 hours).
+The 5 ECTS course includes the following learning tasks:

+- Lectures (3.5 ECTS: 35 hours).
 Lectures will be used to provide students with the basic knowledge required to face the practice sessions and laboratory sessions. - Practice sessions (1 ETCS: 10 hours).
 Students solve problems in a participative way. - Laboratory sessions (0.5 ETCS: 5 hours).
-Laboratory reports must be delivered not later than 15 days before the theoretical-practical examination.
-4.3.Syllabus The course will address the following topics:
+Laboratory reports must be submitted not later than 15 days before the theoretical-practical assessment.

+4.3.
+Syllabus

+The course will address the following topics:

 - 1. Radionuclides in medicine.
 Radionuclide production.
 Nuclear medical imaging.
-Radiotherapy techniques. - 2.
-Industrial and scientific applications.
+Radiotherapy techniques. - Industrial and scientific applications.
 Tracers.
 Process control.
 Sterilization.
-Radioactive dating and analysing methods. - 3.
-Nuclear fission: neutron interaction with matter, nuclear chain reaction, nuclear fission reactor, nuclear fuel cycle, radioactive waste management.
+Radioactive dating and analysing methods.

-4. Nuclear fusion: physics in a thermonuclear fusion reactor, plasma confinement, prospects for electrical power production.
+- 3. Nuclear fission: neutron interaction with matter, nuclear chain reaction, nuclear fission reactor, nuclear fuel cycle, radioactive waste management. - 4.
+Nuclear fusion: physics in a thermonuclear fusion reactor, plasma confinement, prospects for electrical power production.

 4.4.
-Course planning and calendar Lectures and practice sessions: 4 sessions / week.
+Course planning and calendar

+Lectures and practice sessions: 4 sessions / week.

 Further information concerning the timetable, classroom, assessment dates and other details regarding this course, will be provided on the first day of class or please refer to the Faculty of Sciences website.

 4.5.
 Bibliography and recommended resources